Language Translation

 • WRONG DIRECTIONS: Many mapping services (including Google Maps, MapQuest, and Apple Maps) provide incorrect driving directions to the park.
 Use Exit 178/S.R.
 43 north of Lafayette to access the park.
 Do not use S.R.
 225. There is no park entrance, and the road has a one-lane bridge with a weight restriction.

 • STATE ROAD 225 BRIDGE CLOSURE: There is NO access from old S.R.
 25 onto S.R.
 225. The S.R.
-225 bridge is closed until further notice.
-Repairs are scheduled to start in 2024.
-Access to the park’s visitor center ONLY off of S.R.
-225 (through Battle Ground) remains open.
-There is NO access to enter the park off of S.R.
-225.
+225 bridge is closed until late 2025.
+The park’s visitors center can only be accessed off S.R.
+225 (through Battle Ground).
+Also, there is NO access to the park itself off of S.R.
+225

-• The grist mill will not grind until further notice pending extensive repairs to shaft, water wheel and flume are completed.
+• GRISTMILL GRINDING: The gristmill will not operate again until extensive repairs to the shaft, water wheel, and flume are completed.

 Upcoming Events